neccdao/gitbook/liquidations.md

 Necc protocol prevents cascades of liquidations/flash crashes systematically via the following with each synchronous liquidation call:&#x20;

-* Funding rates are paid out for that volatile token and updated
+- Funding rates are paid out for that volatile token and updated
-* Reserved and guaranteed collateral amounts are updated for future NDOL redemptions
+- Reserved and guaranteed collateral amounts are updated for future NDOL redemptions
-* The mark price of the liquidated collateral is either the min price for longs or the max price for shorts from the chainlink price feed&#x20;
+- The mark price of the liquidated collateral is either the min price for longs or the max price for shorts from the Flux price feed&#x20;
-* Validations are made to revert transactions if losses, margin or liquidation fees exceed position collateral and max leverage is surpassed
+- Validations are made to revert transactions if losses, margin or liquidation fees exceed position collateral and max leverage is surpassed